 Forensics presentations are my favorite part of the semester.
 Can't wait to see what they all come up with next week!

-is a bioarchaeologist at the University of West Florida.
+is a bioarchaeologist and assistant professor at the University of West Florida.
 This is her personal blog about archaeology, bioanthropology, and the classical world.
 Follow her on Twitter (@DrKillgrove) or G+, or follow PbO on Facebook.